* Sinclair drops after Tribune ends merger deal

 * Apple leads gains in tech stocks

 The technology sector has been at the center of a sharp recovery in U.S. stocks since a market rout in February.
-The S&P is also less than half a percent shy of the record it hit in late January.

 The number of Americans filing for unemployment benefits unexpectedly fell last week, a Labor Department report showed.